izimar/Wireshark/README.md

 ***WARNING***:
 Once this script is ran, the folder named "suspicious-files" may contain live viruses!
 You can use the "Sigcheck-of-files" folder to safely analyze the sigcheck of these malicious files!

-## Ip-Matcher.py

-This script can be used when you have a list of Pcap IPs and a list of known malicious IPs recorded on VirusTotal that you wish to compare each other to.

-##### Requirements:   Python 3.10

-##### Instructions:
-- You will need to download the list of IPs in your pcap by opening wireshark and going to Statistics > IPv4 Statistics > All Addresses.
-  - Save as a .csv file called **'Pcap-Ips.csv'**, in the same directory as the script.
-- Once you have found a malicious file using VirusTotal, click the "Relations" tab and copy all IPs under the "Contacted URLs" or "Contacted IP Addresses" section by clicking "Export Identifiers".
-Paste them in an editor, then save as a .csv file called **'VT-Contacted-Ips.csv'** in the same directory.
-  - If there are many contacted IPs in VirusTotal, make sure you are clicking on the three dots at the bottom to show all IPs before copying them!